Ibenmain/ibenmain/README.md

 # Hi there, I'm <b> Issam Benmain </b>👋
-## I'm a PhD student, and Developer !!
+## I'm a student, and Developer !!

 <!-- - 🌱 I’m currently learning everything
 - 🥅 2022 Goals: Learn more about web3